balena-io/balena-cli-advanced-masterclass/README.md

 $ balena config generate --version 2.38.0+rev1 --application cliApp --appUpdatePollInterval 10 --network wifi --wifiSsid MyNetworkSSID --wifiKey myw1f1n3tw0rk -o wifi-config.json
 ```
 This will generate a new JSON file in the current directory.
 We'll now use this
 to write to the downloaded image.
-You can either overwrite the current config
-if you've already configured it interactively in the step above, or use the
-freshly downloaded image:
+Ensure you have an unconfigured image, such
+as the one we downloaded previously:
 ```
 $ balena os configure --application cliApp --config wifi-config.json balena-fin-image.img
 Configuring operating system image